Shikaga/story/index.md

 Orin waved her to a stop, and she leant against wall, trying to blend in with the shadows.
 Orin was leant against wall at an intersection.
 He poked his head out and snapped it back and fixed his gaze on Emlyn.

 Two guards.
 Twenty yards down the corridor.
 Armed.
 Orin signed all the information she would need in a series of sharp, precise hand motions.
-Emlyn nodded and Orin signed one final command.
-Kill. [???]
+Emlyn nodded.

 Approaching a corner, Emlyn dropped into the shadow of the wall and stuck her head out to check the adjacent corridor.